 Would you make a good magnetic resonance imaging technologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

-MRI technologists work in medical settings.
-They find employment at hospitals, universities, and private medical practices.
-All MRI technicians work underneath radiologists, nurses, and other doctors.
+Magnetic resonance imaging technologists can work in a variety of places, including hospitals, universities, private medical practices and diagnostic imaging centres.
 Most MRI technicians do not have their own offices, unless they are employed as a professor at a community college, instructing MRI technology classes.

 In addition to geography and industry sector, ASRT salary statistics from 2010 indicate that level of education has an effect on expected pay.
 MRI technicians also tended to earn more as they gained experience.